-Rather than comparing kids only to feel like we’ve failed our somehow, we can use comparisons as a way to introduce new skills and interests.
+Rather than comparing kids only to feel like we’ve failed somehow, we can use comparisons as a way to introduce new skills and interests.

 For instance, a friend might mention that she showed her toddler how to slice a banana.
-Don’t turn around and pressure yours to slice every bunch of banana, or worry whether he’s set back because he has yet to slice his own food.
+Don’t turn around and pressure yours to slice every banana at home, or worry whether he’s set back because he has yet to slice his food.
 Instead, find a child-friendly knife and show her how fun slicing fruit can be.

-Or, let’s say you heard that her cousin can remove his own shoes.
-Don’t sulk about her inability to do the same, or push her to perfect this skill in a day.
+Or, let’s say you heard that her cousin can remove his shoes.
+Don’t sulk about her inability or lack of motivation to do the same, or push her to perfect this skill in a day.
 Instead, introduce and practice this skill with her.

-So yes, notice what other kids are doing and introduce those skills, but don’t worry if she doesn’t get it right away or shows no interest.
+So yes, notice what other kids are doing and introduce those skills, but don’t worry if she doesn’t get it right away or shows no interest (yet).

 We can’t avoid comparing kids, no matter how much we try.
 It’s not so much about avoiding it altogether but being mindful if you catch yourself in the act.

 After three kids, I can attest that kids reach milestones on a wide range.
 One child walked early but spoke later.
 Another spoke early but walked later.
 Comparing kids—and worrying about the difference—does little to change anything.

-And comparisons don’t shine light on all the other ways they’re amazing, then and now.
-In the moment, we think these shortcomings or differences will last forever, but they rarely do.
+And comparisons don’t shine a light on all the other ways they’re amazing, then and now.
+At the moment, we think these shortcomings or differences will last forever, but they rarely do.
 They’ll outgrow tantrums, amaze us with their skills, and eventually meet their benchmarks.